-Within this matrix Apponathis, basia there arose a series of questions about Christ Could he d sin?
-Did he feel conclupiscence?
-Was he as man. ignorant? in any way Loorand Did he have sanctifying grace?
+Alphon-this-basia there arose a series of questions about Christ as man.
+Could be desin?
+Did be feel conclupiscence?
+Was be ignorant?
+In any way Leorant?
+Did be have sanctifying grace?
 To what extent?
-Did he have immediate knowledge of God?
-Did he know everything pertaining to his mission?
+Did be have immediate knowledge of God?
+Did be know everything pertaining to his mission?
 Such is the Christological context that did not exist prior to Nicaea but, bit by bit, came into existence subsequently to Nicaea.
-It does not state what was lotended at Nicaca.
-It does state what Nicaca offectivel tamt came to mean, now 10 the time for all good men to comd what 🖡 was intended at Nicaea.
+It does not state what was intended at Nicaea.
+It does state what Nicaea effectively that a was intended at Nicaea.
 It does state what resulted from Nicaea and what became in fact the context within which Nicaea was to be understood.

 As one may distinguish prior and subsequent stages in an ongoing context, so one ongoing context may be related to another.
 Of these relations the commonest are derivation and interaction.
-The Christological context, that was built up by answering questions that stemmed from the decision at Nicaea, wes itself derived from the earlier tradition expressed in the New Testament, in by the apostolic Fathers, by orthodox Judaic Christianity, Christian by the apostolic Fathers, by orthodox Judaic Christianity, Christian by the apologists, and by the later antenicene Fathers.
-Again, out of the whole of earlier Christian thought there was derived the ongoing context of medieval theology, and this ongoing context interacted with subsequently developed Christian church doctrines, as is clear from the dependence of theologians on church authority and, inversely, from Scholastic influence on pontifical and conciliar statements up to the second Vatican council.
+The Christological context, that was built up by answering questions that stemmed from the decision at Nicaea, was itself derived from the earlier tradition expressed in the New Testament, in by the apostolic Fathers, by orthodox Judaic Christianity, Christian by the apostolic Fathers, by orthodox Judaic Christianity, Christian by the apologists, and by the later antenicene Fathers.

+Again, out of the whole of earlier Christian thought there was derived the ongoing context of medieval theology, and this ongoing context interacted with subsequently developed and the ongoing context interacte church doctrines, as is clear from the dependence of theologians on church authority and, inversely, from Scholastic influence on pontifical and conciliar statements up to the second Vatican council.